 Do any of the following:

-- Drag & drop one or more assemblies on an open GenVision Pro session
+- Drag & drop one or more assemblies from your computer’s file explorer onto an open GenVision Pro session.

 - Press the Add assemblies to project button tool ().